For non-medical caregiver services,

 • Surgery to repair or replace a valve

 It's possible that you may need surgery, even if you don't have symptoms.
-Fixing the valve can help can prevent future heart problems.
+Fixing the valve can help prevent future heart problems.

 There are many ways to do heart valve surgery.
 You and your doctor can decide what's best for you, based on your valve problem and general health.
 Heart valve repair surgery has fewer risks than heart valve replacement.
 So, when repair is possible, it's preferred over valve replacement.